Vince Young: 2006 season: Rookie season

-On February 3, Vince Young was named to the 2007 Pro Bowl to replace Philip Rivers whose foot injury kept him out of what would have been his first Pro Bowl appearance.
+On February 3, Young was named to the 2007 Pro Bowl to replace Philip Rivers whose foot injury kept him out of what would have been his first Pro Bowl appearance.
 Young threw one interception in limited play time in the Pro Bowl.

-Of the rookie quarterback class of 2006, Vince Young has the best record as a starter, surpassing the only other three starting rookie quarterbacks: Matt Leinart, Jay Cutler, and Bruce Gradkowski.
-During the 2006 season, Vince Young led the Tennessee Titans to eight wins including six straight wins.
+Of the rookie quarterback class of 2006, Young had the best record as a starter, surpassing the only other three starting rookie quarterbacks: Matt Leinart, Jay Cutler, and Bruce Gradkowski.
+During the 2006 season, Young led the Tennessee Titans to eight wins, including six straight wins.
 He had a record of 8–5 as a starter.
 Of the wins, four of them were fourth quarter comebacks, including three straight fourth quarter comebacks.
 His passer rating was 66.7, which ranked 30th of 31 qualified quarterbacks in the NFL that season.
 Only Tampa Bay quarterback Bruce Gradkowski had a lower rating of 65.9.

-Vince Young has also appeared on the cover of Sports Illustrated six times: once in the 2005 College Football season preview issue, on a December issue prior to the Big 12 Championship game versus Colorado, on the weekly edition after the 2006 Rose Bowl and also the Commemorative edition following the 2006 Rose Bowl, once for the 2006 NFL Draft preview issue, and most recently after the Titans won 4 straight games in the 2006 NFL season.
+Young has also appeared on the cover of Sports Illustrated six times: once in the 2005 College Football season preview issue, on a December issue prior to the Big 12 Championship game versus Colorado, on the weekly edition after the 2006 Rose Bowl and also the Commemorative edition following the 2006 Rose Bowl, once for the 2006 NFL draft preview issue, and most recently after the Titans won four straight games in the 2006 NFL season.
 Young's performance in his rookie season earned him the honor of being the cover athlete for the video game Madden NFL 08.

 Young was awarded the NFL Rookie of the Year honors for 2006.
 In spite of this, Young considered ending his career.
 In an article published by NFL.com Young was quoted as saying he thought about retiring from professional football after his first season stating "I really thought long and hard about it.
 There was so much going on with my family.
 It was crazy being an NFL quarterback.
 It wasn't fun anymore.
 All of the fun was out of it.
 All of the excitement was gone.
 All I was doing was worrying about things."
 However, Young would later recant this stating he never considered quitting football and his remarks were blown out of proportion.